 - Foreign companies belong to countries or territories being parties to treaties to which Vietnam is a signatory

-- Operation scope lies within the of Vietnam’s Commitments to treaties to which Vietnam is a signatory
+- Operation scope lies within of Vietnam’s Commitments to treaties to which Vietnam is a signatory

-Like any other legal entity in Vietnam, a Representative Office has its rights and obligations according to current Vietnam’s Law.
+Like other types of companies in Vietnam, a Representative Office has its rights and obligations according to current Vietnam Law.

-- To operate a business in the right purposes, scope, and duration that specified in the establishment licenses
+- To operate a business for the right purposes, scope, and duration specified in the establishment licenses

 - To rent and purchase the necessities for their operations such as rent or purchase offices, equipment, and facilities